Russia's Putin defiant on Syria, says Romney "mistaken"

 Putin said abuses committed against the Russian Orthodox Church and other faiths during the Soviet era made the Pussy Riot protest particularly offensive and meant "the state is obliged to protect the feelings of believers".

-Kremlin opponents and defence lawyers accused Putin of influencing last month's trial and sentence, which the United States and European nations branded disproportionate.
+Kremlin opponents and defense lawyers accused Putin of influencing last month's trial and sentence, which the United States and European nations branded disproportionate.

 "IMAGE OF AN ENEMY"